SEESolutions-it/DpdlEngine/README.md

 In particular Dpdl is very efficient on J2ME and JavaME platforms and has a high degree of backward compatibility.

+A DpdlPacket contains 1 - n chunks of compressed data that can be allocated, queried and deallocated when data is not used.

 **DpdlPacket**

 ![DpdlPacket](http://www.seesolutions.it/images/app/thumb/Dpdl_Framework_FlowChart_thumb.jpg)